hoodietramp/capNcook/README.md

 Contributions are welcome, but ensure they align with ethical use.
 If you encounter issues, please report them on the [GitHub repository](https://github.com/hoodietramp/capNcook/issues).

-By doing so, you'll get your name added to the README below and get to be apart of an ever-growing project
+By doing so, you'll get your name added to the README below and get to be a part of an ever-growing project

 ## 💰 Financial Contributors